fastify/fastify/docs/Style-Guide.md

 // Empty title
 [](https://www.fastify.io/docs/latest/Plugins/)

-// Adding links localhost URL's instead of using code strings (``) [http://localhost:3000/](http://localhost:3000/)
+// Adding links localhost URLs instead of using code strings (``) [http://localhost:3000/](http://localhost:3000/)

 ```

-You can include in your documentation as many essential references as possible, but avoid having numerous links when writing for beginners to avoid distractions.
+Include in your documentation as many essential references as possible, but avoid having numerous links when writing for beginners to avoid distractions.